-- Cost accounting primarily deals with collection and analysis of relevant cost data for interpretation and presentation for various problems of management. - Cost accounting is the application of accounting and costing principles, methods and techniques in the ascertainment of costs and analysis of saving and /or excess as compared with previous experience or with standards. - CIMA defines cost accounting as "the establishment of budgets, standard costs and actual costs of operation, processes, activities or products,& the analysis of variances, profitability or the social use of funds."
+- Cost accounting primarily deals with collection and analysis of relevant cost data for interpretation and presentation for various problems of management. - Cost accounting is the application of accounting and costing principles, methods and techniques in the ascertainment of costs and analysis of saving and /or excess as compared with previous experience or with standards.

-The objectives of cost accounting are as follows:
+The Objectives of Cost Accounting are as follows:

-1. To ascertain and analyse costs: The primary objective of cost accounting is to ascertain and analyse costs incurred on the production of various products, jobs and services etc. 2.
-To control costs: There are a number of techniques in cost accounting like standard costing and budgetary control for controlling cost.
-3. To reduce costs: By now, the objective of cost accounting has been extended to reduce costs.
+1. To ascertain and analyse costs The primary objective of cost accounting is to ascertain and analyse costs incurred on the production of various products, jobs and services etc. 2.
+To control costs There are a number of techniques in cost accounting like standard costing and budgetary control for controlling cost.
+3. To reduce costs By now, the objective of cost accounting has been extended to reduce costs.
 For cost reduction plan, products, processes, procedures, organisation, and methods are continuously reviewed or scrutinized in order to improve efficiency and to reduce cost.
 4. To fix the selling price: Under cost accounting, reliable data is provided to act as a base for fixing selling prices.

 5. To prepare periodic statements: In cost accounting system, periodic cost statements (viz. monthly, quarterly) for review of operating results are prepared.
 6. To provide information: Cost accounting provides useful information for planning and control and for taking various decisions regarding increase in production, installation or replacement of a machine, making or buying of a component, continuing or closing down of a business etc. 7.
 To ascertain the profit of each activity: The profit of any activity can be ascertained by matching cost with the revenue of that activity.
 The purpose under this step is to determine costing profit or loss of any activity on an objective basis.
-8. To assist the management in decision making: Decision making is defined as a process of selecting a course of action out of two or more alternative courses.
+8. To assist the manage- ment in decision making: Decision making is defined as a process of selecting a course of action out of two or more alternative courses.
 For making a choice between different courses of action, it is necessary to make a comparison of the outcomes, which may be arrived under different alternatives.